KipronohVincent/portfolio/README.md

 # Personal portfolio

-- personal portfolio website for desktop and mobile, built using HTML, CSS, and JavaScript.
+- personal portfolio website for desktop and mobile devices, built using HTML, CSS, and JavaScript.